When I'm Up (I Can't Get Down)

-"When I'm Up (I Can't Get Down)" is a song written by English folk rock group Oysterband and later made famous in Canada by Newfoundlander folk rock band Great Big Sea.
+"When I'm Up (I Can't Get Down)" is a song written by English folk rock group Oysterband and later made famous in Canada by Newfoundland folk rock band Great Big Sea.
 It first appeared as track 1 on Oysterband's 1993 album Holy Bandits.
 It was released in May 1997 as the lead single from Great Big Sea's Play.
 It peaked at No. 13 on the Canadian RPM adult contemporary chart and at No. 6 on the Canadian RPM Top Singles, making it their highest peaking song on the Top Singles chart.